Constraining the Properties of GRB Accreting Magnetar with $R/I$ Evolutionary Effects Using \emph{Swift}/XRT Data: Conclusions and Discussions

 \section{Conclusions and Discussions}

-In Swift's 21 years of operation, the early-time afterglow emissions of GRBs have been revealed, and a rich trove of X-ray observation data have been collected, which provides valuable information for understanding the GRB central engine.
-A good fraction of the X-ray afterglows in GRBs pose a long-lasting plateau emission feature, which is thought to potentially energy injection into GRB's aftergolw, and commonly taken as evidence of a newborn magnetar as the GRB central engine \citep{Dai1998a,Dai1998b,Zhang2001,Troja2007,Rowlinson2010,Rowlinson2013,Rowlinson2014,Fan2013a,Fan2013b,Gompertz2013,Gompertz2014,Lv2014,Metzger2014,Lv2015,Lv2018,Lv2019,Gao2016,Gao2017a,Gao2017b,Lasky2016,Lasky2017,Ai2018,Ai2020,Lin2019,Zou2019,Zou2021b,Lan2020a,Lan2021,Lan2025,Linjie2020,Sarin2020,Zhao2020,Ai2021,Xie2022a,Xie2022b}.
-In this work, by considering the $R/I$ evolutionary effects during the magnetar spin-down process, we performed a systematic study in the propeller mechanism properties of newborn accreting magnetar by re-estimating the physical parameters of magnetar and investigating possible relations between the $B_p$ and $P_0$ based on the LGRB sample with X-ray plateau emission, and tried to constrain the accretion rate of accreting magnetar in different EoSs and X-ray radiative efficiencies, which is crucial to help us to understand the nature and physical environment of newborn accreting magnetar and its progenitor.
-In order to precisely diagnose the propeller properties of the newborn accreting magnetar, we invoked four samples of EoSs with bayonic masses $M_{b}=2.0M_{\odot}$, and two X-ray radiation efficiencies $\eta_{X}=0.1$, $0.5$ to simultaneously constrain the accretion rate of accreting magnetar.
+In Swift's 21 yr of operation, the early-time afterglow emissions of GRBs have been revealed, and a rich trove of X-ray observation data have been collected, which provides valuable information for understanding the GRB central engine.
+A good fraction of the X-ray afterglows in GRBs exhibit a long-lasting plateau emission feature, which is thought to represent a potentially energy injection into GRB's aftergolw and is commonly taken as evidence of a newborn magnetar as the GRB central engine \citep{Dai1998a,Dai1998b,Zhang2001,Troja2007,Rowlinson2010,Rowlinson2013,Rowlinson2014,Fan2013a,Fan2013b,Gompertz2013,Gompertz2014,Lv2014,Metzger2014,Lv2015,Lv2018,Lv2019,Gao2016,Gao2017a,Gao2017b,Lasky2016,Lasky2017,Ai2018,Ai2020,Lin2019,Zou2019,Zou2021b,Lan2020a,Lan2021,Lan2025,Linjie2020,Sarin2020,Zhao2020,Ai2021,Xie2022a,Xie2022b}.
+In this work, by considering the $R/I$ evolutionary effects during the magnetar spin-down process, we performed a systematic study in the propeller mechanism properties of a newborn accreting magnetar by reestimating the physical parameters of magnetars and investigating possible relations between the $B_p$ and $P_0$ based on the LGRB sample with X-ray plateau emission, and we tried to constrain the accretion rate of accreting magnetars in different EoSs and X-ray radiative efficiencies, which is crucial in helping us to understand the nature and physical environment of a newborn accreting magnetar and its progenitor.
+In order to precisely diagnose the propeller properties of the newborn accreting magnetar, we invoked four samples of EoSs with baryonic masses $M_{b}=2.0M_{\odot}$, and two X-ray radiation efficiencies $\eta_{X}=0.1$ and $0.5$ to simultaneously constrain the accretion rate of accreting magnetars.
 Our main results can be summarized as follows: